 What Are The Features Of A File Uploader?

 Additionally, developers must create an efficient file uploader that supports fast uploads.
-You also need to ensure a file uploader is secure to prevent cyber attackers from deploying malware and viruses into your server.
+You must also ensure a secure file uploader to prevent cyber attackers from deploying malware and viruses into your server.

 How To Create A JavaScript File Uploader?